2020 Florida Atlantic Owls football team: CUSA media days

-The CUSA Media Days was be held virtually for the first time in conference history.
+The CUSA Media Days was held virtually for the first time in conference history.

 Schedule

 Florida Atlantic announced its 2020 football schedule on January 8, 2020.
 The 2020 schedule originally consisted of 6 home and 6 away games in the regular season.

 The Owls had games scheduled against Minnesota, Old Dominion, Stony Brook, and Middle Tennessee which were canceled due to the COVID-19 pandemic.

 The Owls also had games scheduled against Georgia Southern, South Florida, and Southern Miss, which were postponed due to the pandemic.
 The Georgia Southern game is now rescheduled for December 5 and the Southern Miss game is now rescheduled for December 10.
 They also added a new game against UMass on November 20 to replace their canceled game against Old Dominion, which was previously scheduled for that same weekend.